 The second tour group was at the bottom of the hill that San Gimignano is on.
 We were descending the hill and, again, we heard a ruckus about a hundred metres in front of us.
 A hiker rounded the corner of a side lane and came toward us.
 Then two more emerged, then five more, then they just kept coming.
 There must have been 50 of them, some with full backpacks, some with small day packs, so with only handbags and one lady actually walking a small dog.
 All age groups above 25 years old were well represented.
 Some people had walking sticks, some had pilgrim staffs but most walked unaided.
 Footwear ranged from leather trekking boots to sneakers to fashionable low heels.
 One thing was common though, everything was as clean as if they just got out of the hotel bus around the corner – which was our guess as to what they were up to.
 They were proudly walking the whole 2km into town.
 I give them credit though as it was all steeply uphill.

 Monteriggioni in the distance.
 We stopped 4km before this UNESCO World Heritage site.

-One last comment about people, in the dining room of the ostello, we recognised a photo taped to the cabinet.
-It was the official work proto for the famous ex-Swiss Guard that we met a few weeks ago who was walking from Vatican City to his home in Switzerland after his tour of duty was finished.
+One last comment about people: in the dining room of the ostello, we recognized a photo taped to the cabinet.
+It was the official work ID photo for the famous ex-Swiss Guard that we met a few weeks ago who was walking from Vatican City to his home in Switzerland after his tour of duty was finished.
 It was the same photo that Monique, Gerda and Yvonne carried so close to their hearts.
 He obviously stayed in the ostello so we told the hospitalera that we new him too.
 Then another Italian pilgrim who is bicycling to Rome said he also met him a few days earlier.
 This guy is famous!

 Enough for today.
 The pilgrim I gave my lower bunk to is already snoring and I know there is no internet in this town for posting this message anyway.
 Peace y’all.